artist color wheel: the artist's favorite tool for creating beautiful art

 Yellow, our warmest color starts disappearing in the distance and cool blue takes over.

-The painting above used three things to give the illusion of distance.
+The landscape painting above used three things to create the illusion of distance, aerial perspective.

-1. The distant mountain colors are less saturated, lighter.
+1. Distant colors are less saturated, lighter: The distant mountain colors are painted lighter.

-2. Additional blue simulated aerial perspective and moved the mountains into the distance.
+2. Cool, bluer colors recede: Adding blue moved the mountains into the distance.

-3. The colors in the foreground are much warmer and saturated to bring them forward.
+3. Warm colors advance: The saturated, warm colors in the foreground bring them forward.

 We refer to the color wheel to decide which colors to keep on hand.

-Beginners learn to paint with a limited palette of the primary colors; Cadmium Yellow Light, Cadmium Red Medium or Permanent Rose, Ultramarine Blue and white.
+We can never go wrong with Cadmium Yellow Light, Cadmium Red Medium or Permanent Rose, Ultramarine Blue and white.

 the color wheel is a super tool for artists!